-What the heck do carrots and radishes have to do with carpet?
-This is probably what you’re thinking right now.
+What the heck do carrots and radishes have to do with carpet dye?
+Understandably, this may be unclear.

-If you’ve ever looked at the extra information on carpet samples, some of them have a diagram that shows a radish and a carrot.
+If you’ve ever looked at the information on the back of the carpet samples, some of them have a diagram that shows a radish and a carrot.

 Piece Dyed vs. Solution Dyed Carpet

-If you cut open a carrot, you’ll see that the orange color goes all the way through it.
+When you cut open a carrot, the orange color goes all the way through it.
 If you cut open a radish, the purple-reddish color is only skin deep.
-The rest of it is a bright white.
+The inside of the radish is bright white.

-Solution dying is used to add color to synthetic fibers.
-The dye is added when the fiber is in liquid form.
-The liquid is pressed through tiny holes in a machine and then drawn out to create the yarn.
+Solution Dying is the process of adding color to synthetic fibers in their pellet state.
+First, the dye is added when the pellet has been melted down and is liquid.
+Then, the liquid is pressed through tiny holes in a machine and drawn out to create the yarn.

-When the yarn comes out, the desired carpet colors are already applied because of the previously added dye.
+When the yarn comes out, the desired carpet colors are applied throughout the newly created fiber.

-Solution dying creates the most colorfast yarn because the color is added earlier in the creation process.
-The color is locked in tight and goes all the way through the fiber like a carrot.
+Because the dye is added early, the solution-dying process creates the most colorfast yarn.
+The color is locked-in tight and goes all the way through the fiber like a carrot.

-On top of that, solution dyed fiber benefits the environment by saving water usage, energy usage, and the chemicals used are eco-friendly and cost-effective.
+In addition, it helps the environment by saving on water usage and energy usage.
+And the chemicals used are eco-friendly and cost-effective.

-Piece dying takes place after the carpet is made.
-While piece dying creates bright tones and a larger variety of color, it only penetrates the outer surface of the fibers.
-The rest of it doesn’t absorb the color.
+Piece dying is done after the carpet is made.
+Specifically, this style creates bright tones and a larger variety of colors.
+The dye only penetrates the outer surface of the fibers.
+For that reason, the rest of the flooring material doesn’t absorb the color.

-The piece dying method is more laborious and requires more chemicals and additives.
-It’s not as environmentally friendly as solution dyed fibers and stains are more likely to sit in the carpet.
+Unfortunately, the piece-dying method is laborious and requires more chemicals and additives.
+Finally, it’s not as environmentally friendly as solution-dyed fibers and stains are more likely to settle in the carpet.